faresQ7h/business-inventory-management-app-winforms-csharp/README.md

 The application provides a simple and clear interface to add, edit, delete, and view inventory items.
 The focus of this project is practical use of C#, basic business logic, and clean project structure.

+It is designed to help small businesses manage their daily inventory operations in a simple and organized way.

+The application provides features for managing **products**, **customers**, and **orders**, allowing users to keep track of inventory quantities and business records.
+It also includes basic **reporting** functionality to help view and review stored data in a clear format.

+The focus of the application is ease of use, clean interface design, and practical implementation of core C# and WinForms concepts in a real business-oriented scenario.
 ------

 ## Download Application